nashysolutions/foundation-dependencies/Sources/FoundationDependencies/Documentation.docc/Articles/IncludedClients.md

 A testable interface to `UserDefaults`, using `UserDefaultsStoreProtocol` to support injection and mocking.

+## `fileSystemClient`

+A protocol-oriented, testable interface to the file system designed to support modular and dependency-injected file operations.
+It abstracts common file and directory operations, such as reading, writing, and deleting files, while allowing the actual implementation (real or mocked) to be injected at runtime.

 ## Additional Built-ins

 Types like `date`, `calendar`, and `uuid` are available transitively via `swift-dependencies`.